Wellbeing Essentials: Nutrition

 The truth is, we have got into a bit of a rut, eating food that is very monochromatic: green salads and brown stews, but there’s a very simple way of changing this – just add one single new colour every time you eat.

-Check out the fresh produce shelves in any supermarket and you’ll find carrots, tomatoes, and broccoli displayed in a rainbow of reds oranges greens, purples, even blacks.
+Check out the fresh produce shelves in any supermarket, and you’ll find carrots, tomatoes, and broccoli displayed in a rainbow of reds, oranges, greens, purples, and even blacks.

 Remind yourself of just how tasty coloured food looks.
 Instead of keeping a written food diary, use your phone to take pictures of what you are eating and create a visual record that will look stunning with the addition of some colour to your dishes.